Edward Wilson Merrill: Research

-Over a 66-year career Professor Edward Merrill has been a pioneer in several fields of bioengineering.
+Over a 66-year career Merrill has been a pioneer in several fields of bioengineering.
 In the 1950s and 60s he was the leading scientist in blood rheology.
 In the 1960s and 1970s Merrill was a pioneer in the development of the artificial kidney, analysis of its transport characteristics and optimization of hemodialyzer membranes.
-In the 1960s-80s he pioneered protein/polymer interaction under stagnant and flow conditions and made exceptional contributions in the development of hydrogels as biomaterials, and in ionic or covalent heparinization techniques on polymer surfaces for antithrombogenic materials.
-Ed Merrill and Ed Saltzman of Harvard were the pioneers who proposed poly (ethylene oxide) as a highly biocompatible biomaterial in a seminal paper and did significant studies to analyze its stricture and blood response.
-In the 1990s Ed Merrill and W Harris developed irradiation crosslinked high-density polyethylene (HDPE) that has become the main material for total joint replacement.
+In the 1960s-80s he pioneered the study of protein-polymer interactions under stagnant and flow conditions and made exceptional contributions in the development of hydrogels as biomaterials, and in ionic or covalent heparinization techniques on polymer surfaces for antithrombogenic materials.
+Ed Merrill and Ed Saltzman of Harvard were the pioneers who proposed poly(ethylene oxide) as a highly biocompatible biomaterial in a seminal paper and did significant studies to analyze its structure and blood response.
+In the 1990s Ed Merrill and W. Harris developed irradiation crosslinked high-density polyethylene (HDPE) that has become the main material for total joint replacement.

 Merrill's ideas on poly(ethylene oxide) (PEO) as a non-thrombogenic biomaterial (1979 with Saltzman) led to an explosion in the use of PEG- and PEO- decorated biomedical systems.
-Merrill's work on highly crosslinked polyethylene (1990s with W Harris) led to the new HDPE materials used in artificial joints now (a $4 billion industry).
+Merrill's work on highly crosslinked polyethylene (1990s with W. Harris) led to the new HDPE materials now used in artificial joints (a $4 billion industry).
 Merrill's pioneering work on artificial kidneys (with Colton and Britton in the 1960s) led to the development of the first NIH guidelines for artificial kidneys in the 1960s.